By Ben

 Ask people who have learned a language as everyone has different learning styles so what worked for someone else may not work for you.”

-If you're keen to know more about learning languages or anything else that's related to global travel, sign up to my newsletter (below) and receive regular inspiration in the form of articles with tips and photographs.
+If you're keen to know more about learning languages or anything else that's related to global travel, sign up to my newsletter (below) and receive regular inspiration in the form of articles with tips.

 I'm often on the road, somewhere in the world and I love hearing from likeminded people.
 So, drop me a line and share your thoughts and ideas.
 I'd like to hear from you.